Code-Institute-Submissions/TeamWorkTasks/README.md

 - Solution - Proxy server:
     - I built a reverse proxy with the [Apigee](https://apigee.com/api-management/#/homepage) platform to process requests from the app.
     - CORS issues do not arise from server-to-server communication.
 Therefore, as the proxy is built as a nodejs webserver, it accepts calls from the application and then communicates with the TeamWork API, adding CORS headers to the response on the way back to the user's browser.

+### Tracking user activity.
+As the user makes use of the app, it is neccessary to track certain decisions taken by the user.
+For example, the app needs to be aware of which project the user is working on, which task list etc.
+With this in mind, I decdided to store certai variables in the browser's local storage, for example:
+`authToken` - stores the token rceived from app login flow

+`currentProjectID` - stores which project the user is currently working with so that they only see tasks, lists etc. for that project.

+`selectedTaskListID` - stores the tasklist for which new tasks will be added to, This value is obtained from click events on the list of task lists.

+`taskCount` - stores how many tasks are tasks exist for the set project.

+`taskListCount` - stores how many task lists exists for the set project.